sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

                     Keys for mulitple views separated by "|".

   Example           view_keys="vrf=*"
-                    view_keys="vrfname=sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/vr_name, afi-safi=ipv4_unicast,ip_prfx=*"
+                    view_keys="vrfname=sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/BGP_GLOBALS_LIST/vr_name, afi-safi=ipv4_unicast,ip_prfx=*"
                     view_keys="ifname=*|vlaname=*"

   Attribute to XML  COMMAND
   element

-  Explanation       The tag is required when switching to a CLI chid view.
+  Explanation       The tag is required when switching to a chid CLI view.
 The keys are for all the sonic YANG tables accessed in the new child view.
                     This is added to the COMMAND statement.
                     For e.g.
                     sonic(config-router-bgp)# address-family ipv4 unicast
                     sonic(config-router-bgp-af)#
                     Here the child view is config-router-bgp-ipv4.
-                    In the child view, tables BGP_GLOBALS_AF, BGP_GLOBALS_AF_AGGREGATE_ADDR are accessed.
+                    In the child view, tables BGP_GLOBALS_AF_LIST, BGP_GLOBALS_AF_AGGREGATE_ADDR_LIST are accessed.

-                    Keys : view_keys= "vrfname =sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/vrf_name,afi-safi=ipv4_unicast, ip_prfx=*"
+                    Keys : view_keys= "vrfname =sonic-bgp-global:sonic-bgp-global/BGP_GLOBALS/BGP_GLOBALS_LIST/vrf_name,afi-safi=ipv4_unicast, ip_prfx=*"
                     The vrfname is populated from parent view table, hence the entire table path is specified. afi-safi is given with exact value and ip_prfx is wildcard.
-BGP_GLOBALS_AF_AGGREGATE_ADDR table has 2 keys, vrf_name and ip_prfx.
+BGP_GLOBALS_AF_AGGREGATE_ADDR_LIST table has 2 keys, vrf_name and ip_prfx.
 All prefixes with vrf_name=vrfname are displayed.

-                    If a command is denoted by flag "SEP_CLI", where a switch statement has params which contain different views, then view_keys are assigned in the order of the params.
+                    If a command is denoted by flag "SEP_CLI", where a switch statement has params which transition to different child views, then view_keys are assigned in the order of the params.

 2. Attribute        view_tables